Pointwise ergodic theorem for locally countable quasi-pmp graphs: Visible asymptotic averages on a graph

-\begin{prop} The map $x \mapsto \VMeanfrG(x) : X \to \IC$ is Borel. \end{prop} \begin{proof} The fact that the image is in $\IC$ is by \cref{convexity_of_visible-averages}.
-The Borelness follows by the definition of visible asymptotic averages via the Luzin--Novikov uniformization, of course. \end{proof}
+\begin{prop} The map $x \mapsto \MeanrGf(x) : X \to \IC$ is Borel. \end{prop} \begin{proof} The fact that the image is in $\IC$ is by \cref{convexity_of_visible-averages}.
+The Borelness follows by the definition of visible asymptotic averages, using Luzin--Novikov uniformization, which turns scanning over each $E_G$-class into a natural number quantifier. \end{proof}

-As mentioned in the beginning of this section, the main purpose of defining $\VMeanfrG$ is to ensure that $\int_X f d\mu \in \VMeanfrG$ a.e.
-This would only be useful if we could build a prepartition with arbitrarily large domain (of measure $1-\e$) whose every cell $P$ is finite, $G$-connected, and $\meanfr[P]$ is in $\VMeanfrG$ or at least arbitrarily close to it.
-We prove this next.